The class teachers are Mrs Doyle 3D,Mrs Vanstone and Miss Stephens 3VS.

 Year 3 pupils must wear a change of clothing for PE and games activities.
 A navy T-shirt and navy blue shorts are required and trainers or similar footwear.
 Navy t-shirts may be purchased from YC Sports.
 Children will not be allowed to participate without suitable clothing.

 During colder weather, tracksuits or other warm clothing may be worn.

-Every week we will endeavour to give your children a spelling list, a new reading book, Active Learn homework including Maths, Grammar, spelling and an interactive reading book which we cover in GGR sessions and every other week, spelling lists.
+Every week we will endeavour to give your children a spelling list, a new reading book, Maths homework, and an interactive reading book which we cover in GGR sessions and every other week, spelling lists.
 Also we will send home their Big Maths tests every week for the children to practise any questions they found difficult.
-Any maths sheets do not need to be returned.

 To log on to their own 'Maths world' at Active Learn.
 Each child needs to enter a username which is the first four letters of their first and last name with no spaces and all lower case and the password lakeside.
 The school code is qlq7.
 Some children's usernames have an 01 at the end.